Moka, the HR tool for Arm and Shopee in China, closes $43M Series B – TechCrunch

 Investors are betting on the automation of human resources management in China.
 We reported last year that Moka, one of the key players in the space, secured roughly $27 million for its Series B led by Hillhouse Capital.
 This week, the startup announced closing a Series B+ at over 100 million yuan ($14.4 million), lifting its total raise for the B round to 300 million yuan ($43.2 million).

-The startup declined to disclose its investors in the latest round, saying the proceeds will go towards recruitment, product innovation and business expansion.
+The startup declined to disclose its investors in the latest round, saying the proceeds will go toward recruitment, product innovation and business expansion.
 GGV Capital invested in its Series A round.

 Chinese investors have in recent years shifted more attention to enterprise-facing products as the consumer tech market becomes crammed.
 Moka makes software to aid HR managers’ day-to-day operations, from posting job openings, discovering potential candidates, to managing current staff.
 For instance, Moka will alert the HR manager when employees update their resumes, a sign that they could be sniffing out new opportunities.